Creating accessible Microsoft Word documents

 Who does this affect?

-• Alex has low vision due to age and small fonts are hard for them to read.
+• Alex has low vision due to their age and small fonts are hard for them to read.

 • Fernanda is blind and uses a screen reader to read Word documents.
 She needs documents to include headings and structure, so she can easily find the information she's looking for.